EQUEDIA

 Both gold and silver should continue their climb this year, along with other resource plays.
 While investing directly in gold and silver can be rewarding, the real money will be made from the junior companies that explore for new resources and develop new projects to mine for these precious metals.

 We already know that shares of junior gold and silver exploration companies can skyrocket overnight – especially when they make new discoveries.
-With the amount of money that has been poured into this sector (see The Next Big Boom,) you can bet we’re going to see more spectacular drill results.
+With the amount of money that has been poured into this sector ( _see The Next Big Boom_,) you can bet we’re going to see more spectacular drill results.
 And spectacular drill results can often lead to strong increases in share prices, especially for the juniors.

 We maintain our position that the market will continue its rally this year.
 Keep in mind that doesn’t mean we won’t see a pullback as mentioned in our last issue, _Beyond Comprehension_.
 We’ll be looking at junior explorers and miners with undervalued market-ascribed prices and looking for plays with strong management teams.
 Over the next few months, the junior resource market will begin heating up as companies prepare for the PDAC 2011.
 We’re going to see a lot of action soon, so be prepared.